xtocdra/macbookpro13-2/README.md

-# State of Linux on the MacBook Pro late 2016 with Touch Bar (model 13,2) T1 Chip
+# The State of Linux on MacBook Pro late 2016 with Touch Bar (model 13,2) T1 Chips.

 - Version 1.00 as of 15 Dec 2025

-The following document provides an overview about Linux support for Apple's MacBook Pro late 2016 with Touch Bar and T1 chip (model 13,2).
+The following document provides an overview about Linux support for Apple's MacBook Pro late 2016 with Touch Bar and T1 Chips (model 13,2).

 The information below is with followings conditions:
-- Arch Linux Rolling-model Installation
+- Arch Linux rolling-model Installation (systemd)
 - Linux Kernel 6.17.9

 ## Current Status: